15 Ecommerce Email Marketing Strategies To Increase Conversion

 4. Cost-effective

-Without an ounce of doubt, email marketing remains one of the most cost-effective and highest ROI marketing channels today.
+Email marketing remains one of the most cost-effective and highest ROI marketing channels today.
 For every $1 spent, marketers can see $36 in return.
 That’s 36x ROI.

 It can be a boon for small businesses that do not have the budget for high-cost channels like pay-per-click (PPC) ad campaigns.